Savanna vine snake

-The savanna vine snake (Thelotornis capensis) is a species of venomous snake in the family Colubridae.
+The savanna vine snake or southern vine snake (Thelotornis capensis) is a species of highly venomous snake in the family Colubridae.

 Geographic range

 Thelotornis capensis is found in southern Africa.

 Description

 Thelotornis capensis is slender and has a long tail.
 The longest museum specimen is a male with a snout-to-vent length (SVL) of 106 cm, a tail 62 cm long, and a combined total length of 168 cm.

 Reproduction

 Thelotornis capensis is oviparous.
 The eggs are elongated and rather small, each measuring on average 36 mm long and 16 mm wide.

 Subspecies

-There are three subspecies of T. capensis which are recognized as being valid, including the nominotypical subspecies.
+Three subspecies of T. capensis are recognized, including the nominotypical subspecies.